mbcse/Security_Hacking_Scripts/README.md

 - Adding Cybersecurity and Ethical Hacking Learning Resources(ppt's, readme's, docs, links, etc)
 - Making a website for this Project
 - Improving/Documenting The Readme
+- Checking for any typing and grammatical errors

 ---